-AI Data Centers Near You: Water Use & Community Impact
+AI Data Centers Near You: Pros, Cons & Backlash

 Worried about a new AI data center nearby?
 Learn how water, power, noise, and property values can affect your community—and what to ask for.